 If you like this type of stories, you can read about Marie-Antoinette and her beautiful home “The Petit Trianon” here!

-While some biographies might describe her as an overly ambitious upstart, excessive in her need for material goods and uncouth in her way of showing her fortune and possessions, I’d rather explore the reasons that might have led her to adopt certain behavior and what really fueled that determined ambition.
+While some biographies may portray her as an overly ambitious upstart, who was excessive in her need for material possessions and uncouth in her ostentatious display of wealth and possessions, I prefer to delve into the reasons that might have driven her to exhibit such behavior and what fueled her relentless ambition.

 Let’s put this story in a social context to better understand the life choices La Païva and other women in her position had to make in that era.
 In her book “La Femme Pauvre” (The Poor Woman) published in 1866, Julie Daubié (The first woman awarded the baccalaureate in France) described the misery of female workers in the 19thcentury: “The female worker has no choice other than to sell her body, even in times of industrial prosperity, because of the insufficient salary she received”.
 Women, as vulnerable second-class members of society at that time, had few to no prospects to make it in the world.
 An article about women’s living and working conditions in 1871 confirms just that: “The favored image of woman that pervaded the culture of Second Empire of France stressed women’s passivity and quiet suffering in the face of adversity, the alleged source of her moral strength.
 This docile, saintly, revered creature was mirrored by her rival sister, the “coquette” a guileful seductress who nonetheless remained dependent on men for her survival… Even socialist thinkers (of the time) limited women’s roles in society: housewife or harlot (prostitute)”.

-The style of the property, in my opinion, can be seen as a mirror of Blanche’s personality and indeed life.
-It is extravagant with excessive ornamentation and a myriad of sculptures, paintings and the most precious materials in every corner and on every wall and ceiling of the house.
-This is all aimed at dazzling and impressing a potential audience.
-As if there was a desperate attempt to try hard to compensate for the lack of something, seek recognition, incite admiration and maybe acceptance.
-Blanche was heavily criticized by the very people she was trying to impress who labelled the property in less than favorable terms.
+In my opinion, the style of the property reflects Blanche’s personality and her life.
+It is extravagant, with excessive ornamentation, numerous sculptures, paintings, and the most precious materials adorning every corner, wall, and ceiling of the house.
+All of this is intended to impress and awe potential viewers.
+It appears as though there was a desperate attempt to compensate for a perceived lack of something, seeking recognition, admiration, and possibly acceptance.
+Unfortunately, Blanche’s efforts were heavily criticized by the very people she was attempting to impress, who described the property in unflattering terms.

-Now, let’s look at what makes this property the finest example of private architecture and interior design at the height of the Second Empire:
+Now, let’s examine what distinguishes this property as the quintessential example of private architecture and interior design during the heyday of the Second Empire: